5 Things You Can Do with Your Tax Refund

 2. Open a CD account

-If you’ve already maximized your contributions to your retirement accounts for the year, congrats – that’s a serious accomplishment!
-But if you’re interested in other ways to put that tax refund to work, consider opening a certificate of deposit (CD).
+If you’ve already maximized your contributions to your retirement accounts for the year, congrats—that’s a serious accomplishment!
+But if you’re interested in other ways to put that tax refund to work, consider opening a certificate of deposit (CD) or a no-penalty CD.

 CDs are a good way to boost your savings because they typically offer higher interest rates than a traditional savings account.
 There are also different CD strategies (e.g., CD ladder and CD barbell) that you can use to give yourself a little more flexibility when it comes to accessing your money.